2022–23 Merrimack Warriors men's basketball team

+They finished the season 15–16, 12–4 in NEC play, to claim first place.
+In the NEC tournament, Merrimack defeated LIU, Saint Francis (PA) and Fairleigh Dickinson to win the championship.
+Due to their ineligibility to compete in the NCAA tournament, runners-up Fairleigh Dickinson were awarded the NEC conference auto-bid, ending the Warriors' season with a final record of 18–16.

+They ended the season with the nations longest winning streak with 11 wins in a row.

 Previous season

-The Warriors finished the 2021–22 season 14–16, 10–8 in NEC play to finish in fourth place.
+The Warriors finished the 2021–22 season 14–16, 10–8 in NEC play, to finish in fourth place.
 The Warriors, in their third year of a transition to Division I, were ineligible for the NEC tournament and the NCAA tournament.
 They received an invitation to play in The Basketball Classic, but their opponent, UMBC, withdrew from the tournament due to health concerns, unofficially ending their season.